Membership

 • Candidates should have the minimum number of years’ experience as active members of ASBH deemed appropriate by the Board of Directors:

-• Board of Directors, President, Treasurer: 5 years
+• Board of Directors, Secretary: 5 years

 • Nominating Committee: 2 years

-• Candidates should be able to fulfill ASBH Board Member Competencies, Expectations and Responsibilities as set by the Board of Directors.
+• Candidates should be able to fulfill ASBH Board Member Competencies, Expectations, and Responsibilities as set by the Board of Directors.

 • Consideration should be given to those members who have a previous history of service to ASBH, including but not limited to membership on, or leadership of, ASBH committees, task forces, affinity groups, or prior experience on the Board of Directors.
 Leadership or active membership in other organizations may also be considered.